Home / Military History / Roman Corvus: How Rome...

 Reverse Engineering Carthaginian Ships

-According to ancient sources, Rome captured a Carthaginian quinquereme and used it as a blueprint.
-Roman shipbuilders then copied the hull design and dimensions of the ship.
-They then mass-produced warships using standardized components.
-Over 100 quinqueremes were built in a remarkably short amount of time.
+According to Polybius, the Romans captured a Carthaginian quinquereme and used it as a blueprint for their own fleet.
+Roman shipbuilders copied its design and mass-produced warships using standardized construction methods.
+Over 100 quinqueremes were reportedly built in a remarkably short period.
+(Polybius, Histories 1.20; Goldsworthy; Lazenby)

 Training an Inexperienced Navy